 An introduction to the core concepts of ESD and to help you recognise and develop effective governance practices that create whole-organisation approaches to ESD.
 Primarily for governors and governance professionals working in colleges but also relevant to governors in other FE and training providers.
 (Module C12 in the GDP).

-This one-hour session (SET website: registration required) introduces ESD and how it is relevant to your classrooms, as well as how to develop effective teaching objectives and approaches that prepare learners to develop ESD outcomes that are aligned with their current values and beliefs.
+This one-hour session, with accompanying resources, introduces ESD and how it is relevant to your classrooms, as well as how to develop effective teaching objectives and approaches that prepare learners to develop ESD outcomes aligned with their current values and beliefs.

 A list of the explicitly sustainability related qualifications that exist should FE and Training providers want to add additional courses to their portfolio.

-A tool to help teams, departments and organisation map their current and future ESD practice in the formal curriculum.
+A tool to help teams, departments and organisations map their current and future ESD practice in the formal curriculum.

 Part of our ETF approach to work collaboratively with others from across the sector to create a more enabling environment for ESD.
 Therefore, as well as our own resources we recommend the following reports and tools that complement our own.